beac0n/ruroco/README.md

 the tool consist of 3 binaries:

-- `client` -> runs on your notebook/computer and sends the UDP packets
+- `client`: runs on your notebook/computer and sends the UDP packets
-- `server` -> receives the UDP packets and makes sure that they are valid
+- `server`: receives the UDP packets and makes sure that they are valid
-- `commander` -> runs the command encoded by the data of the UDP packet if it's valid
+- `commander`: runs the command encoded by the data of the UDP packet if it's valid

 The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands.